All Products

 Use MaxCompute storage

-To use MaxCompute storage, access it directly from your code instead of mounting it.
-When you create a training job, you can configure the relevant code files.
+You can use MaxCompute storage without mounts.
+When you create a training job, configure the relevant code files.
 For code examples, see Use MaxCompute.

 FAQ